chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 1. (_Optional_)  While the provisioning of lab resources, you may click the [link](https://www.qwiklabs.com/instructions/162200/download) below the timer to download the given archive called `echo-web.tar.gz`.
 You may spend some time to study the contained files in your local storage.<br>
 ![Download "Sample Application with Docker Configuration"](/images/posts/qwiklabs/qwiklabs-GSP304-step1-Download-Sample-Application-Files.png)

-2. The `echo-web.tar.gz` file has already been copied to a Google Cloud storage bucket called `gs://[PROJECT_ID]` during the lab provision.
+2. The `echo-web.tar.gz` file has already been copied to a Google Cloud Storage bucket called `gs://[PROJECT_ID]` during the lab provision.
 Navigate to **_Storage_**, confirm the file exists in the bucket.
 Then, click the file name and copy the URL of the file from its detail page.<br>
 ![Look for the given archive in Cloud Storage](/images/posts/qwiklabs/qwiklabs-GSP304-step2-echo-web-tar-gz-in-cloud-storage.png)

 3. Open a Cloud Shell, use the following commands to copy and unzip `echo-web.tar.gz` to the shell environment: